skytruong90/Bank_Account_Project/README.md

 # Title: Bank Account Project
-### I worked on this by myself anc the programming lanuage I used is Java.
+### I worked on this by myself anc the programming language I used is Java.

 ## How to install:
 1. Clone the repository: